dvargas92495/constancy.fund/README.md

 When looking to make edits to a file, the best place to start is to go to the file in `/routes` the matches the path in the URL.
 From there, you could inspect elements to find the matching JSX elements in the file.

-The project is built on top of [Material UI](https://mui.com).
-Most components that come out of `@dvargas92495/ui` are simply higher level abstractions on Material.
-I'm not currently sold on using this library long term, and am happy to look for alternatives once we have designs.
-In any case, styling a MUI component is as easy as adding a `sx` prop on the component of interest, and adding the desired style attributes.
+The project is built on [Styled](https://https://styled-components.com).
+There are some built on top of [Material UI](https://mui.com), but we are currently migrating away from those components due to performance concerns, both in developer and user experience.

 ### Back End